Nashto/Yandex.music/README.md

 The comparison of Moscow and St. Petersburg is surrounded by myths:
 * Moscow is a megapolis, subject to the rigid rhythm of the working week;
 * Petersburg is a city of peculiar culture, unlike Moscow.

 Some myths reflect reality.
 Others are empty stereotypes.
 Business must distinguish the former from the latter in order to make rational decisions.
-Using real Yandex.Music data, you will test hypotheses and compare the behavior of users of the two capitals.

 Hypotheses:
 * User activity depends on the day of the week.
 Moreover, in Moscow and St. Petersburg, this manifests itself in different ways.